thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

     Wizard        7         10            7       7          7             7

 With the role abilities set we now need to distribute the remaining points.
 In order to do this we'll need to define for each role the probability that a point will be assigned to that ability.
 This is different for each class, so for each role we'll add the correct probability - much like we did with the `starting_attributes`.
-Here is what an entry with attribute probabilities should look like:

-    - name: Archeologist
-      hotkey: a
-      races: hdg
-      genders: mf
-      alignments: ln
-      starting_attributes:
-        strength: 7
-        intelligence: 10
-        wisdom: 10
-        dexterity: 7
-        constitution: 7
-        charisma: 7
+Here is an example of what you'd add after `starting_probabilities`:

     attribute_probabilities:
       strength: 20
       intelligence: 20
       wisdom: 20
       dexterity: 10
       constitution: 20
       charisma: 10

 Add all the attribute probabilities in `data/roles.yaml` according to the following chart: